yunusemrehalil/securai/README.md

   data.
 - **Annotation-Based Security Enforcement**: The `@Secured` annotation allows developers to mark specific endpoints for security validation.
-- **Customizable Handling of Security Violations**: Provides the ability to define custom responses when threats are detected.
 - **Logging Support**: Enables detailed logging for debugging and monitoring security events.
 - **Minimal Overhead**: Designed to integrate seamlessly with OkHttp without significant performance impact.